heyudude/Brawl-Stars-Club-Tools/README.rst

   --locale LOCALE      Locale if language other than English is desired (see `Other languages/locales`_).
   --config FILE        configuration file for this app.
   --api_key KEY        API key for developer.clashroyale.com
-  --Club Club          Club ID from Clash Royale.
+  --Club Club          Club ID from Brawl Stars.
 If it starts with a '#', Club ID must be quoted.
   --out PATH           Output path for HTML.
   --favicon PATH       Source path for favicon.ico.
 If provided, we will copy to the output directory.
   --club_logo PATH     Source path for Club logo PNG.
 Recommended at least 64x64 pizels.
 If provided, we will copy to the output directory.